gcbrains/brand/README.md

 > that is less than `32px`, just don't use a logo at all.
 You may still use
 > text logo `(oVo)`

+## Watermarks

+Use watermarks to protect and copyright photos and videos online.
+Watermarks are exported to [assets/logo/svg/watermark](./assets/logo/svg/watermark) in `15%`, `22.5%` and `30%` opacities using only black/white colors in all layouts.
+E.g. `logo-black-horizontal-0.15.svg` is black horizontal logo in 15% opacity.

+> ⚠️  Don't use watermarks directly in html, because they are meant to be used
+> on existing photos or videos.
+There are also no `.png` exports available,
+> because of the same reason.

 ## Exceptions

 There are some exceptions to make logo look clean and not distorted.
 Each